-Frequent news of data breaches affecting sensitive data of ypassillions of customers have made the public, as well as governments and regulators, strictly legislate how organisations have the responsibility to protect their customers' data.
+Frequent news of data breaches affecting sensitive data of millions of customers have made the public, as well as governments and regulators, strictly legislate how organizations have the responsibility to protect their customers' data.

-Damages caused by data breaches include not only reputation erosion of the breached organisation, but also result in additional costs in repairing / patching up their systems and hardening their databases.
+Damages caused by data breaches include not only reputation erosion of the breached organization, but also result in additional costs in repairing / patching up their systems and hardening their databases.